Cat in Heat - Dealing with a cat in heat

 How long does your cat stay in heat without mating?

-Without mating - that is mating with a male cat in which ovulation is induced - that ovulation does not occur.
+Without mating—that is, mating with a male cat that triggers ovulation—ovulation does not occur.
 And without ovulation, the cycle is not interrupted.
-This means:
+This means that:

 • The heat persists longer